goostengine/goost/README.md

 scons module_goost_enabled="no" custom_modules="/path/to/goost/modules"
 ```

-But bear in mind that some built-in modules may rely on one of the core
+But bear in mind that some built-in modules may rely on one of the components
-components listed above.
+listed above (the build should abort if dependencies are not satisfied anyway).

 For more advanced module-related options, see [Modules](modules/README.md).